tpvasconcelos/ridgeplot/docs/getting_started/getting_started.md

 The {py:func}`~ridgeplot.ridgeplot()` function offers flexible customisation options that help you control the automatic coloring of ridgeline traces.
 Take a look at {py:paramref}`~ridgeplot.ridgeplot.colorscale`, {py:paramref}`~ridgeplot.ridgeplot.colormode`, and {py:paramref}`~ridgeplot.ridgeplot.opacity` for more information.

 To demonstrate how these options can be used, we can try to adjust the output from the previous example to use different colors for the minimum and maximum temperature traces.
 For instance, setting all minimum temperature traces to a shade of blue and all maximum temperature traces to a shade of red.
-To achieve this, we just need to adjust the `colorscale` and `colormode` parameters in the call to the {py:func}`~ridgeplot.ridgeplot()` function. _i.e._,
+To achieve this, we just need to adjust the {py:paramref}`~ridgeplot.ridgeplot.colorscale` and {py:paramref}`~ridgeplot.ridgeplot.colormode` parameters in the call to the {py:func}`~ridgeplot.ridgeplot()` function. _i.e._,

 ```python
 fig = ridgeplot(